 Arma 3 on Mac: Everything you need to know

 Set in authentic and vast settings, Arma 3 is the leading military simulator out there.
-This isn’t a Call of Duty clone where taking down dozens of enemies is business as usual.
+This isn’t a Battlefield 2042 or Far Cry clone where taking down dozens of enemies is business as usual.
 This is a realistic military sandbox where every bullet counts and tactics and cover matter.
 That alone would put it among the best FPS games for Mac (if it’s ever officially released).

 Arma 3 features a wide variety of single and multiplayer content, over 20 vehicles, 40 weapons, and limitless opportunities for content creation.

-Both experimental ports are under Virtual Programming’s responsibility and both use the company’s wrapping technology.
+The macOS experimental port uses Virtual Programming’s wrapping technology.
 And according to Bohemia’s own internal tests:

 You may experience up to 30% degraded performance in comparison to the Windows version.